odoo/documentation/inventory/management/reporting/valuation_methods_continental.rst

        - +2*€6
        - €36

+  The **Average Price** method recomputes the cost price as a receipt order has been processed, based on prices defined in tied purchase orders:
+  FORMULA (see here attached)

+  The average cost does not change when products leave the warehouse.

-  The **Average Price** method recomputes the cost price as a receipt order has been processed, based on prices defined in tied purchase orders.
-This method is mainly justified in case of huge purchase price variations and is quite unusual due to its operational complexity.
-Your actually need a software like Odoo to keep this cost up-to-date.
+  From an accounting point of view, this method is mainly justified in case of huge purchase price variations and is quite unusual due to its operational complexity.
+Your actually need a software like Odoo to easily keep this cost up-to-date.

   This method is dedicated to advanced users.
 It requires well established business processes because the order in which you process receipt orders matters in the cost computation.
-Moreover if you mistakenly process such an order, there is no way to reset the cost price at its initial value.

 FIFO
   .. rst-class:: values-table